shins-mcintyre/week03-assignment/README.md

 🏹 Feel free to add any other reflections you would like to share about your submission, for example:

 Requesting feedback about a specific part of your submission.
-What useful external sources helped you complete the assignment (e.g Youtube tutorials)?
-What errors or bugs did you encounter while completing your assignment?
-How did you solve them?
+What useful external sources helped you complete the assignment (e.g Youtube tutorials)? - W3schools, MDN, chat gpt What errors or bugs did you encounter while completing your assignment?
+How did you solve them? - at every stage..
+I found writing comments explaining to myself what each line of code is doing helped.
+Mainly errors were from putting code in the wrong place.
+I also learned that 'return' stops the function and nothing after it will run
-What went really well and what could have gone better?
+What went really well and what could have gone better? - I actually managed to get the logic done quicker than I expected, but I find the CSS a bit tricky still, especially positioning - that required loads of trial and error

 Stretch User Stories
 🐿️ As a developer, I want to use a single function to handle all upgrades, so that the code is more organized and easier to maintain.